- WHERE TO STAY

 Southampton port is around 80 miles from central London.
 The terminals are strung along the waterfront several miles apart, and are a short distance from the city centre.

-The four cruise terminals (City, Ocean, Mayflower & Queen Elizabeth terminals) are all run by the port authority and each cruise terminal can only accommodate one cruise ship at a time.
+The five cruise terminals (City, Ocean, Mayflower, Queen Elizabeth & Horizon terminals) are all run by the port authority and each cruise terminal can only accommodate one cruise ship at a time.
 Cruise lines are not tied to any particular cruise terminal.
 If a cruise line has more than one ship in port on the same day, they will be docked at separate terminals.

-Our Southampton map below depicts the location of each of the four cruise terminals.
+Our Southampton map below depicts the location of each of the five cruise terminals.

 If a a ship is not berthed at a cruise terminal then the terminal is closed and you cannot enter.

 Public facilities within the cruise terminals are very basic, really just toilets.